COVID-19 HIRING UPDATE:

 If the job you are working on requires heavy lifting or extended digging, our recommended hourly wage is $25 per hour.
 Our moving rates are $20-25/hr. depending on the technical requirements of the job.
 For any job requiring skilled labor (carpentry, painting, landscaping, etc.), we ask for at least $23 per hour depending on the worker's skill level and the difficulty level of the work.
 See the full list of wage rates here.

 You pay the worker directly when the job is finished (cash preferred).
-We do not take any commission or fee.
+Voz does not take any commission or fee.
 All of what you pay goes directly to the worker.

 If you are unable to come by the Worker Center, workers can be sent via the bus or MAX.
 A small number of our workers have their own transportation and may be able to drive to the job site.
 Compensation for gas is greatly appreciated.

-Still, the easiest way to hire workers is to come and pick them up at our temporary Worker Center at 5940 N Albina Ave, Portland, OR 97217.
+Still, the easiest way to hire workers is to come and pick them up at our Worker Center at 3575 NE Broadway St, Portland, OR 97232.

 When you hire a day laborer or domestic worker you are considered an employer and as such need to assure that workers are provided with access to clean drinking water and restrooms while they are on the job.
 If there is no restroom on the job site, please communicate this with the dispatchers while creating the work order and be prepared to direct the workers to the closest available restroom.